 Nowadays, losing important data may be more disastrous than losing a tangible asset.
 In some cases, a business may collapse due to a loss of vital data.
 A problem like that is usually caused by a sudden failure of storage media.
-Actually, such failures are not always sudden.
-Hard disk drives usually fail due to a slow degradation of their mechanical parts and magnetic platters.
+Such failures are not always sudden.
+Hard disk drives usually fail due to slow degradation of their mechanical parts and magnetic platters.
 Just like a person, a hard drive may “feel unwell” for a long time before it eventually fails.
-System administrators must watch for the signs of a hard drive’s imminent failure, so that they can replace it in good time after copying valuable data to healthy storage media.
+System administrators must watch for the signs of a hard drive’s imminent failure so that they can replace it in good time after copying valuable data to healthy storage media.

 Among other things, each system administrator must regularly check critical S.M.A.R.T. attributes and make sure that they stay within safe limits.
 There are special applications that can read S.M.A.R.T. attributes and display them in a user-friendly format.
 But when you are overwhelmed by routine work, it’s easy to forget about checking the hard drive health attributes and miss the onset of a critical situation, such as an

 - critical temperature

 - reallocated sectors

 That's why we recommend that you use a monitoring system that can automatically check S.M.A.R.T. attributes in the 24/7 mode and immediately notify you about any abnormal situation.